Pickle Juice Chicken Marinade Recipe

 • Cook.
 Preheat your grill or cast iron skillet to high heat.
 Lightly brush with olive oil to prevent sticking.
 Remove the chicken from the marinade and shake off any excess.
 Grill for 4-5 minutes per side or until the internal temperature reaches 165℉ using an instant-read thermometer.
 Let the chicken rest for 5 minutes before serving.

 • Serve.
-Serve hot or cold, with sides on in a sandwich.
+Serve hot or cold, with sides or in a sandwich.

 Notes

-You can use bones or thighs, but I prefer thighs because they don’t dry out.
-Use a meat thermometer if you use breasts to make sure they don’t over cook.
-You can also use wings or drumsticks.
+You can use any type of chicken, but I prefer thighs because they don’t dry out.
+Use a meat thermometer to make sure they don’t over cook.

 You can store any leftover marinade in the fridge for 1 week.